feimingxliu/quicksearch/README.md

 ```sh
 go run github.com/feimingxliu/quicksearch/cmd/bcrypt -p $YourPassword
 ```
-the above command with generate the bcrypt password hash, copy it to the `http.auth.password` in [config.yaml](configs/config.yaml).
+the above command will generate the bcrypt password hash, copy it to the `http.auth.password` in [config.yaml](configs/config.yaml).
 In this case, **note** the `http.auth.enabled` must be **true**.

 ### API Reference